A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Methodology

 Remote sensing objects exhibit spectral signatures that are both complex and closely similar, making it challenging to characterize their spectral-dimensional features.
 Frequency-domain analysis decomposes a spectral signal into low-frequency components, which are smooth and highly correlated, and high-frequency components that exhibit larger variations.
-As illustrated in Fig. \ref{spectral}, a simple 1D discrete Fourier transform (DFT) reveals that low-frequency components of remote sensing images substantially overlap and are difficult to distinguish, whereas high-frequency components display distinct inter-class variation.
-Figs. \ref{spectral}(b)-(c) compare specific categories, highlighting this disparity more clearly.
+As illustrated in Fig. \ref{spectral}, we analyze category-distinguishing information by applying a one-dimensional discrete Fourier transform (DFT) along the spectral axis and reconstructing high- and low-frequency filtered versions of each spectral feature.
+Low-frequency components mainly encode global spectral structure shared across many materials, causing different classes to exhibit similar low-frequency patterns.
+High-frequency components instead capture rapid spectral variations caused by material boundaries and fine textures.
+These variations tend to increase inter-class differences while remaining relatively consistent within each class, making them more discriminative when labeled samples are limited.
+Consequently, emphasizing high-frequency information helps the model separate classes more effectively under scarce supervision.
+Figs. \ref{spectral}(b)(c) compare specific categories, highlighting this disparity more clearly.

-Motivated by these observations, the HFSET mainly utilizes a sparse spatial-spectral attention to enhance the high-frequency filter's parameters, as shown in the Fig. \ref{HFES}.
+Motivated by these observations, the HFEST mainly utilizes a sparse spatial-spectral attention to enhance the high-frequency filter's parameters, as shown in the Fig. \ref{HFES}.
 Initially, HSI and MSI have multiple spectral channels, which especially in HSI may have high similarity and redundancy.
 We combine depth-wise convolution and squared ReLU-based attention to remove the similarities with negative relevance from the spectral dimension.

 First, we obtain the $\boldsymbol{Q}$, $\boldsymbol{K}$, and $\boldsymbol{V}$ required for attention through depth-wise convolution, which captures spectral relationships within individual channels:

 where ${split}$ divides the depth-wise convolution tensor into attention vectors.
 The spectral features $\boldsymbol{x^{spec}_{sparse}}$ after sparse attention processing can be expressed as: